alessiorubicini/alessiorubicini.github.io/journey.md

 <center>
 	<img class="journey-img" src="/assets/img/projects/toogoodtogo.png" >
 </center>
-As part of the Social Media Management university exam project, some of my colleagues and I created a new social media campaign for the Too Good To Go service.
+As part of the Social Media Management university exam project, my colleagues and I created a new social media campaign for the Too Good To Go service.
 In particular, we both valued existing features, such as donations to charities like *Croce Rossa Italiana*, and introduced new tools such as a chatbot called *Goody* integrated in the Too Good Too Go mobile app and a green tick called *Checky* to indicate the absence or presence of allergens.
-For more details, [check here](https://drive.google.com/file/d/1prKsP5iJqQY0jD8X5gj3aYdAA7McYly4/view?usp=sharing).

-### various Swift packages
+### Swift packages
 <div class="post-meta">
 	Indie iOS development • September 2022
 </div>